- Section 80G Deduction - Donations Eligible Under Section 80G

 Section 80GGA: Income Tax Deduction for Donation towards Scientific Research & Rural Development

-Donations for Scientific Research or Rural Development can avail deduction under section 80GGA.
+Donations for Scientific Research or Rural Development can avail of deduction under section 80GGA.
 Assessee having an income from Business/Profession cannot avail of this benefit.
 Under this section, the whole amount is allowed as a deduction without any upper limit.
 However, cash donations of more than Rs.
 2,000 are not allowed.
-Read More about Section 80GGA
+Read More about Section 80GGA.

-Section 80GGB: Income Tax Deduction for donation to Political Parties
+Section 80GGB: Income Tax Deduction for Donation to Political Parties

 Donations made by an Indian company to any political party or an electoral trust shall be eligible for deduction under this section.
 However, no deduction shall be permissible in respect of cash donations.